I paint pictures of land and waterscapes that are rapidly changing.

 I prefer to work on wood panels.
 My work is almost an engraving process.
 The drawing is incised into the soft wood with ballpoint pen and then topped with acrylic paints and spar varnish resulting in a fairly indestructible piece of artwork.
 (I have lost paintings out the back of the pickup, they just kinda slide down the highway.
 Adds character, I am told).

-Currently I show and sell my work at the Artisan Market on Saturdays in Chestertown, Maryland, Riverside Unique Gifts in Chestertown, Maryland, Eastern Shore Farm & Country in Rock Hall, Maryland, and at my studio in Sudlersville, Maryland.
+Currently I show and sell my work at Riverside Unique Gifts in Chestertown, Maryland and at my studio near Sudlersville, Maryland.

-I also show and sell my work under a spreading live oak
+I also show and sell my work under a the spreading live oaks